Gelugor: Transportation

-Gelugor is directly linked to Seberang Perai, the mainland halve of Penang, via the -long Penang Bridge.
-Upon its completion in 1985, the bridge was the longest in Southeast Asia; that title has since been passed on to the Second Penang Bridge further south.
-Nonetheless, the Penang Bridge remains a heavily used road link between Penang Island and the mainland, due to the higher toll charges on the longer Second Penang Bridge, and the older bridge's closer proximity to both George Town and Butterworth.

-Within the suburb, Jalan Sultan Azlan Shah serves as the main thoroughfare.
-In recent years, much of the pan-island and incoming traffic from the Penang Bridge have been diverted to the Tun Dr Lim Chong Eu Expressway, which runs along Gelugor's coastline as well.
+Jalan Sultan Azlan Shah serves as the main thoroughfare within Gelugor.
+In recent years, much of the pan-island and incoming traffic from the Penang Bridge have been diverted to the Tun Dr Lim Chong Eu Expressway that runs along the suburb's periphery.
+Construction of the 6 km long Ayer Itam–Tun Dr Lim Chong Eu Expressway Bypass, part of the Penang Transport Master Plan, is ongoing and expected to be completed by 2025.
+The bypass was designed to relieve congestion on the expressway by providing an alternative route through the suburb to Paya Terubong.

-Rapid Penang buses 11, 13, 102, 206, 301, 302, 303, 304, 401 and AT (Airport Transit) serve the residents of the suburb, by connecting Gelugor with George Town to the north and other destinations on Penang Island, such as the Penang International Airport, Batu Lanchang, Air Itam, Tanjung Bungah and Balik Pulau.
+Rapid Penang routes 11, 13, 102, 206, 301, 302, 303, 304 and 401 serve the residents of the suburb, by connecting Gelugor with the city centre and other destinations such as the Penang International Airport, Ayer Itam, Tanjung Bungah and Balik Pulau.

 In addition, a cycling lane has been installed along the Tun Dr Lim Chong Eu Expressway as part of the move to encourage cycling as a form of alternative transportation.
-This 12.5 km-long cycling lane extends from George Town proper towards Queensbay Mall, south of the Penang Bridge.
+This 12.5 km-long cycling lane extends from the city centre towards Queensbay Mall, south of the Penang Bridge.

 Education

-A total of three primary schools and two high schools are located within Gelugor.
+A total of two primary schools and a high school are located within Gelugor.
 These national schools are listed as follows.